Integration with Bugs

 Password The password corresponding to the username above

-Show inline If ticked, all the data will be displayed embedded in JIRA's interface (for security reasons, it requires a XStudio https URL though).
+Show inline If ticked, all the data will be displayed embedded in Jira's interface (for security reasons, it requires a XStudio https URL though).

 If not ticked, a separate page is opened in the browser